 Income taxes and social security contributions are only observed as a total in EU-SILC (variable HY140G).
 In EUROMOD, however, income taxes are simulated for income in general (tin) and income from capital (tinkt).
 Also social security contributions are simulated, differentiated by social status, for employees (ils_sicee), for the self-employed (ils_sicse), and for pensioners (ils_sicpe).
 Repayments/receipts for tax adjustments (HY145N) as well as regular taxes on wealth (tpr) are observed in EU-SILC, while they have not been simulated in EUROMOD.

-The composition of disposable household income in EUROMOD does not change over the policy years 2011, 2012, 2013, 2014, 2015 and 2016.
+The composition of disposable household income in EUROMOD does not change over the policy years 2013 to 2017.